Opifeera/alx-system_engineering-devops/0x00-shell_basics/README.md

 11. The 10-back script changes the present directory to previous one
 12. The 11-listit script lists contents of the current directory, previous and /boot including hidden files in long format
 13. The 12-file_type script prints the file type of a file found in the /tmp/ directory
+14. The 13-symbolic_link script creates a symbolick link in the current directory for /bin/ls file